lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 Hybrid assemblies are a second exception to this observation.
 In these assemblies, final graph resolution was aided by PacBio long reads from the _A filiculoides_ minus_cyano sample.
 In this process, low abundant scaffolds were combined into longer scaffolds aided by long read data.
-However, the scaffold abundance remains a reflection of the original Illumina contribution to that scaffold only but it is corrected for the new scaffold length; explaining why such long scaffolds can have such a low abundance. `double check this with spades authors`
+However, the scaffold abundance remains a reflection of the original Illumina contribution to that scaffold only but it is corrected for the new scaffold length; explaining why such long scaffolds can have such a low abundance.

 ### _Azolla filiculoides_ contains multiple endophytic bacteria
 Contigs of metagenome assemblies were manually binned into MAGs.